 Align correct workflow:

-It can be of critical importance to align workforce correctly to increase the overall efficiency of the team and thus increase the chances of a successful software project.
+It can be of critical importance to align the workforce correctly to increase the overall efficiency of the team and thus increase the chances of a successful software project.
 Correctly allocating resources ensures that everyone involved has a realistic and achievable goal while being equipped with the required tools.
 Assigning people to the right task also eliminates the duplication of efforts as everyone has a clear and set outline of their work plan.